- Bridges of the past have served to connect paths and cross over barriers.

-With BIM, they can avoid manual design and documentation rework, which can reduce design schedules by as much as 40 percent and construction schedules by 30 percent.
-The use of design models for digital fabrication can also lead to a 20 percent reduction in manufacturing time.
+With BIM, they can avoid manual design and documentation rework, which can reduce design schedules by as much as 40% and construction schedules by 30%.
+The use of design models for digital fabrication can also lead to a 20% reduction in manufacturing time.
 That means the tens of thousands of aging bridges across the globe could be rehabilitated and retrofitted to become something much more in their next life.

 “BIM can be all the difference because the model is in context with the background and surroundings, and it allows for quick and easy modifications that [clients and the public] can see and understand—possibly even while a public meeting is still going on,” says Timothy Armbrecht, P.E., S.E., a structural engineer with the Illinois Department of Transportation and a member of the American Association of Highway Transportation Officials Subcommittee on Bridges and Structures’ technical committee on Software and Technology (T-19).

-Whether it is the 11th Street Bridge Park, which will be located on the piers of the old bridge, or the new Tilikum Crossing, aka the “Bridge of the People” in Portland, Oregon (also off-limits to cars), bridges are becoming more sophisticated.
+Whether it is the 11th Street Bridge Park, which will be located on the piers of the old bridge, or the Tilikum Crossing, or the “Bridge of the People” in Portland, OR (also off-limits to cars), bridges are becoming more sophisticated.

 The future will rely on a process that can identify, diagnose, and even predict problems that city infrastructures might experience in the future by simulating things like seismic events and their impacts.
-Once future design parameters are known, using BIM will help create design alternatives for bridges that address those parameters, and help find the most economical and time-efficient approach to construction.
+Once future design parameters are known, using BIM will help create design alternatives for bridges and smart roads that address those parameters and help find the most economical and time-efficient approach to construction.

-The Brooklyn Bridge, built 133 years ago, was innovative in its day and is still impressive today.
-But in the future, a bridge won’t be just a bridge anymore; it will move the goalposts for the future of civil engineering, and what the civil engineers of the future will become.
+The Brooklyn Bridge, built 139 years ago, was innovative in its day and is still impressive today.
+But in the future, a bridge won’t be just a bridge anymore; it will move the goalposts for the future of civil engineering—and what the civil engineers of the future will become.